Snoring & Sleep Apnea Treatment in Austin, TX

 OSA has been shown to increase both anxiety and depression.

-Physicians board certified by the AASM (American Academy of Sleep Medicine) are the experts in sleep apnea.
-These physicians come from many specialities.
-Those that are board certified in ENT as well as the AASM have a unique understanding of the anatomy related to sleep apnea and can offer a broad array of treatments beyond just CPAP.
+Physicians board-certified by the AASM (American Academy of Sleep Medicine) are the experts in sleep apnea.
+These physicians come from many specialties.
+Those who are board-certified in ENT as well as sleep medicine have a unique understanding of the anatomy related to sleep apnea and can offer a broad array of treatments beyond just CPAP.

-Pillow systems that elevate the head higher than the stomach and assist the patient in sleeping on their side (such as the Medcline system) are helpful in treating OSA
+Pillow systems that elevate the head higher than the stomach and assist the patient in sleeping on their side (such as the Medcline system) help treat OSA.

-Typically home sleep studies are covered by insurance.
-In lab studies frequently are not.
+Typically, home sleep studies are covered by insurance.
+In-lab studies, are frequently not covered by insurances.

 People have a lot of sleep disruption from CPAP because of the cumbersome nature of the therapy.
 Facial creases and skin irritation also occur.
 Sinus infections, nasal bleeding, and worsening allergies also occur.